Kotlin/KEEP/proposals/references-to-java-synthetic-properties.md

 As a midterm solution, we propose to forbid full reflection for synthetic Java properties.
 Any invocation of a method or a property requiring `kotlin-reflect` would result in an `UnsupportedOperationException`.
 That solution has been implemented in our prototype.
-If a significant number of users asks for full reflection, it shouldn't be too difficult to implement.
+If a significant number of users asks for full reflection, we'll reconsider this decision.

 ## The asymmetry between boolean and other properties